LiaScript/LiaScript/README.md

 ### Solution

                                    --{{0}}--
-And finaly, some quizes might require some more explanations, if they are solved or not.
-That is why, with additionall three oppening and three closing brackets you mark the begining and the end of your solution, which can contain multiple paragraphs, formulas, program code, videos, etc as well as effects (see therefor the next section).
+And finally, some quizzes might require some more explanations, if they are solved or not.
+That is why, with additional three opening and three closing brackets you mark the beginning and the end of your solution, which can contain multiple paragraphs, formulas, program code, videos, etc as well as effects (see therefor the next section).

 Markdown-format: